Josholeary/Josholeary/README.md

 #### About:

-- 💻 I am a 3rd year computer science student
+- 💻 3rd year computer science student
-- 🔭 I’m currently working on a golf score tracking web application using the flask web framework
+- 🔭 Currently working on a golf score tracking web application using the flask web framework
-- 🌱 I’m currently learning React JS
+- 🌱 Currently learning React JS
 - 📫 How to reach me: Josholeary7@gmail.com